kolkhis/tech-notes/hax/ciphers/encryption_and_cipher_types.md

 ## Base32 Encoding
 * TOTP Codes are usually Base32-encoded.
+    * The shared secret for TOTP needs to be 128-160 bits according to the RFC.
+    * (Microsoft uses 80, because ...
+Microsoft.)
+    * "<-- Hello, World -->" is 160 bits.
+Super secure shared secret.
 * You can guess the base encoding often by looking at the string.
 * There are 32 different characters in Base32.
 * Base64 has both lower case and upper case.